thun88/css/src/packages/iux-components/README.md

 ---
-title: Infor UX WebApp Components
+title: Infor UX Components
-description: This is how you get all the web components
+description: Infor's UX component for the web
 ---

-## All the things!
+## This is a package for all of the indidvidual IUX components together

+Note: This is currently an alpha testing package and is unsupported outside of internal Hook & Loop systems, but a sign of things to come :)